cholahan/end19/pages/outcome.md

 <p><b>Questions for the Future</b></p>

 <p>Some other questions we have going forward are:</p>
-<p style="margin-left: 50px; margin-right: 50px"> ~ Were certain locations more popular in certain genres (for example: which locations</p>
+<p style="margin-left: 50px; margin-right: 50px"> ~ Were certain locations more popular in certain genres (for example: which locations are more prevalent in gothic novels or romances).</p>

 <hr>